-Each programme will have, at its centre, a two-week workshop of about forty participants, half from the host country and half from regional neighbours’.
-It will be primarily aimed at mathematics teacher educators, but will also include mathematicians, researchers, policy-makers, and key teachers.
-Each workshop will have associated activities such as public lectures, satellite workshops for students, or exhibitions reaching out to a board audience.
-The coordination of the workshop will be undertaken by a group of eight with equal participation by mathematicians and mathematics educators from the region and from the international IMU/ICMI/ICIAM community.
-Programme coordinators will be appointed by ICMI in consultation with IMU and ICIAM.
+Each programme has, at its centre, a two-week workshop of about forty participants, half from the host country and half from regional neighbours’.
+It is be primarily aimed at mathematics teacher educators, but each programm will also include mathematicians, researchers, policy-makers, and key teachers.
+Each workshop has associated activities such as public lectures, satellite workshops for students, or exhibitions reaching out to a board audience.
+The coordination of the workshop is undertaken by a group of eight with equal participation by mathematicians and mathematics educators from the region and from the international IMU/ICMI/ICIAM community.
+Programme coordinators are appointed by the ICMI EC in consultation with IMU.

-The program, and in particular the workshop, will build on existing activities in the region and will not seek to reproduce or compete with existing development programmes.
-It will include a follow-up after one year to ensure continuity and for evaluation.
-A post-workshop and a 1-year report will be produced for each programme.
+The program, and in particular the workshop, builds on existing activities in the region and does not seek to reproduce or compete with existing development programmes.
+It includes a follow-up after one year to ensure continuity and for evaluation.
+A post-workshop and a 1-year report are produced for each programme.
 ICMI will ensure that the experience of earlier programmes will be used for the design of later ones.